Buying Guide 10 min read 21 May 2026 281 views

 Step 2: Choose the Right Type of Car for Your Life

-Don't buy a car because it looks good — buy one that fits how you actually drive.
+Don't buy a car because it looks good in the listing photos — buy one that fits how you actually drive.
+This is where most buyers go wrong.
+They buy aspirationally rather than practically, and spend three years paying more than they should in fuel, parking costs, or insurance.

 Walk around the car slowly.
 Look for: